5 Things About Writing I Wish I’d Known 20 Years Ago

 Your job is simply to write.
 Get on the path.
 Stay on it, no matter where it takes you.

-Michelle Richmond is the author of four novels, including Golden State and the The Year of Fog, and two story collections, including Hum, winner of the Catherine Doctorow Innovative Fiction Prize.
-She is the creator of The Paperclip Method series of workbooks for writers and the 30 Day Novel app.
+Michelle Richmond is the author of five novels, including Golden State and the The Year of Fog, and two story collections, including Hum, winner of the Catherine Doctorow Innovative Fiction Prize.
+She is the creator of The Paperclip Method series of workbooks for writers.
 She works to discover and promote new writers through Fiction Attic Press.

 Get Michelle’s weekly writing and publishing tips delivered to your inbox.